 Bus travel is super easy!
-In the summer you may need to plan in advance but in off-season I just rocked up to the relevant bus station 15-minutes before departure.
-Mostly you can buy tickets online, on the station or on the bus.
+In the summer, you may need to plan in advance, but in off-season, I just rocked up to the relevant bus station 15-minutes before departure.
+Mostly you can buy tickets online, at the station or on the bus.

-Bus schedules are fairly accurate online between key cities… but otherwise it is a headache to find accurate times.
+Bus schedules are fairly accurate online between key cities… but otherwise, it is a headache to find correct times.
 You don’t have to worry about that in a car!

-WINNER: BOTH – buses are easy for city hopping but cars win for all-round exploration
+WINNER: BOTH – buses are easy for city hopping, but cars win for all-around exploration

-I found travelling by bus to be super smooth and, as weird as this sounds, it felt more like backpacking.
-Which I mean in a positive way!
+I found travelling by bus to be super smooth, and, as weird as this sounds, it felt more like backpacking, which I mean positively!

-However, travelling by car gives you far easier access to the most beautiful regions and is more flexible.
+However, travelling by car gives you far more accessible access to the most beautiful regions and is more flexible.